West Midlands Trains: Future fleet

 In October 2017, details were announced of planned new rolling stock for West Midlands Trains.
-Specifically, West Midlands Trains placed orders for 26 new CAF Civity diesel multiple units (80 carriages) as well as 81 electric multiple units based on Bombardier Transportation's Aventra platform (333 carriages), when combined, this totals 107 new trains that will be operated by the company.
+Specifically, West Midlands Trains placed orders for 26 new CAF Civity diesel multiple units (80 carriages) as well as 81 electric multiple units based on Bombardier Transportation's Aventra platform (333 carriages).
+When combined, this totals 107 new trains that will be operated by the company.
+The latter order was later amended to 84 units totalling 324 carriages.

 Class 730 Aventra

-Eighty-one Class 730 Aventras sets are to be purchased.
+81 units, comprising 36 three car and 45 five car trains, were ordered in 2017.
+This was later amended to 48 three car trains and 36 five car trains, totalling 84 units.
 They will be built at Derby Litchurch Lane Works.
-36 three car trains and 45 five car trains will be built.

 Past fleet

-Former units operated by West Midlands Trains include: